 What Is a

 There are four main types of GIFs:

 of a GIF

-- radiation treatment to the abdomen
+- radiation treatment to your abdomen

-- bowel obstruction
+- a bowel obstruction

-- surgery suture or incision-site problems
+- surgical suture problems

 Spontaneous GIF Formation

-Symptoms & Complications of a GIF
+and Complications of a GIF

 External fistulas cause discharge through the skin.
-They are accompanied by other symptoms, including:
+They’re

 - abdominal pain